Skip to main content

 Herbs

 While many herbs would die if left out in the elements, they spring up like crazy inside a greenhouse.
 Some of the best herbs to choose from include dill, mint, coriander, and parsley.
-Some of these, like parsley, can even survive outside in the snow, so you know they’re able to live through harsh conditions (at least for a time).
+Some of these, like parsley, can even survive outside in the snow, so you know they’re able to live through harsh conditions (at least for a little bit of time).

 Green onions